Handling Dynamic ARIA States in Modern JavaScript Frameworks

 Fixed setTimeout delays are unreliable for cross-environment testing.
 Replace them with explicit DOM polling that verifies attribute stability before invoking the accessibility engine.

-// Playwright explicit wait for stable ARIA state before scanner execution
+// Playwright: wait for stable ARIA state before scanner execution

 await page.waitForFunction(() => {